MakarovCode/Hanbai/README.md

 # DISCLAIMER
 I DO NOT give support to this project any more, you are free to use the code in anyway you want, is free to use, but this web application as it is may present Bugs and Errors.

+I developed this project several years ago, I kept a DEMO but is not getting supported, some libraries and dependencies maybe deprecated, the only technologies I updated were Ruby, Rails and PostgreSQL.